 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation Blueprint: Automated Content Sharing Stage – Summary
+WordPress Traffic Automation System: Content Distribution Process – Summary

-Once you have your site and plugins expertly configured and set up, all you then need to do is publish content on a regular basis to begin bringing more traffic organically.
+Once you have your website or blog and plugins set up and configured, all you need to do to start attracting traffic is publish content consistently.

-Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as you can.
+Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
 This step is covered in the next article in the series.

 This is the end of Part Four